NativeScript/workshop/docs/chapters/chapter4.md

  * `Pink` button navigates to the `RGBComponent` with `'#ff0088'` as the parameter
  * `Gray` button navigates to the `RGBComponent` with `'gray'` as the parameter
  * `Lavender` button navigates to the `RGBComponent` with `'#bad'` as the parameter

+> **NOTE**: The parameter you pass to the “rgb” route won’t have an effect on that page—yet.
+Later in this section you’ll utilize that data to change the colors on the “rgb” component.

 <div class="solution-start"></div>